The Strength Model of Self-Control

 Ego depletion theorizes that willpower is a limited resource.
 Cognitive demands draw from the well, eventually depleting energy.
 In a depleted state, we are weakened, lacking strength to resist temptations or pursue difficult goals.

-What Depleted the Ego (Cognitive Resources)?
+What Depletes the Ego (Cognitive Resources)?

 Behavioral, cognitive, and biological demands deplete strength.
 Biologically: scientists found that low blood sugar levels, heart variance and hormones contribute to depletion.
 Cognitively: there are correlations between ego depletion and cognitive dissonance, emotional distress, suppressing emotions, and unfamiliar environments.
-Behaviorally: performing difficult goal directed behaviors and resisting temptations draw from ego strength.
+Behaviorally: performing difficult goal-directed behaviors and resisting temptations draw from ego strength.
 Basically, performing acts of self-control deplete ego strength.

 How Does Ego Depletion Impact Flourishing?